The NHS Scotland Event 2019 was held over two days on Thursday 30 and Friday 31 June 2019 in the SEC, Glasgow.

 The triple aim of improving quality of care, improving the health of the population while securing value and financial sustainability continues to guide our priorities for health and social care.
 Through the relentless pursuit of our Quality Ambitions for person-centred, safe and effective care, we are driving improvements in the quality of care people receive.

-Throughout the Event – including the poster exhibition – delegates will be able to see many examples of how a focus on this is improving the quality of care people receive and the outcomes they experience.
+Throughout the Event – including the poster exhibition – delegates were able to see many examples of how a focus on this is improving the quality of care people receive and the outcomes they experience.

 Action to transform care was set out in the Health and Social Care Delivery Plan, published in December 2016.
 This included the need to increase the pace of change in a number of key areas including public health reform; health and social care integration; Realistic Medicine; and digital health.
-Along with the emerging priority to address the mental health needs of the people of Scotland, this will guide the development of an Event programme that is guaranteed to engage delegates in some of the more important debates, initiatives and innovations in how we are Working Together, Improving Outcomes.
+Along with the emerging priority to address the mental health needs of the people of Scotland, this guided the Event programme which engaged delegates in some of the more important debates, initiatives and innovations in how we are Working Together, Improving Outcomes.